DouglasTitze/DouglasTitze.github.io/_posts/2023-04-24-Coin-Change.md

 # Algorithm Description

-**Breadth-First Search -** An algorithm for traversing data structures.
+**Depth First Search -** An algorithm for traversing data structures.
-The algorithm begins at the root node and searches its children until it can not search any deeper.
+The algorithm begins at the root node and searches until it can not continue any deeper.
-Once the deepest node is met, the algorithm works backward, computing each node.
+Once at the deepest point, the algorithm works backward until all the nodes have been visited.

 In this problem, our root node would be the curAmount, and our code works backward inside of our ``` if curAmount-coin >= 0: ``` statement by reassigning the curAmount value in our dp.